Gabriel-Denys/RandomGradient/README.md

 ```
 Make sure you also include jQuery before you include the *gradients.js*

+You could replace `gradients.json` with the latest one from uiGradients if you wish, however I have checked most of these to work on white and dark backgrounds.

 ## Usage
 Initialize the gradient and run some code to use the generated colour like so: